 Sales and Marketing

 Being a leader has not spared the company from tough times, but it has made Agilent flexible enough to expand its operations, even while recovering from the effects of economic and industry downturns on sales and profits.
-In fiscal 2012 (ended October) Agilent's sales were $6.9 billion, up 4% over 2011, primarily due to a nearly 45% increase in orders within the diagnostics and genomics segment (powered by the acquisition of Dako); orders across the other three segments were flat.
-The results in 2012 follow strong growth of more than 20% in fiscal 2011 as the company saw higher demand across all of its end-markets.
+In fiscal 2013 (ended October) Agilent's sales were $6.7 billion, down 1% over 2012.
+The slight decrease was due to a 13% drop in the electronic measurement business, offset by growth in the life sciences and diagnostics segment and chemical analysis divisions.

-In 2012 the company completed the largest deal in its history, the $2.1 billion purchase of Dako, a Denmark-based maker of cancer diagnostic tools.
+In 2012 the company completed the largest deal in its history, the $2.1 billion purchase of Dako, a Danish maker of cancer diagnostic tools.
 The acquisition is part of Agilent's strategy to build its presence in the life sciences sector with complementary research products while growing its base of recurring revenues.
-With the acquisition, Agilent formed a new business segment -- diagnostics and genomics -- which combines Dako with part of Agilent's life sciences business.

-In another 2012 purchase, Agilent boosted its Asian semiconductor device modeling capabilities when it acquired Beijing-based modeling and validation software company Accelicon Technologies.
-Later that year Agilent bought the wireless test portfolio of Spanish wireless communications testing services provider AT4 wireless, whose other businesses -- testing and certification services and IT services -- are not part of the purchase.
+Also that year Agilent boosted its Asian semiconductor device modeling capabilities when it bought Beijing-based modeling and validation software company Accelicon Technologies.
+Later that year Agilent bought the wireless test portfolio of Spanish wireless communications testing services provider AT4 wireless, whose other businesses -- testing and certification services and IT services -- were not part of the purchase.

 Prior to Dako, the largest deal in Agilent’s history was the transformation 2010 acquisition of Varian, a maker of instruments for measuring biological and physical attributes, for about $1.5 billion in cash.
 The purchase diversified the company’s product portfolio into such fields as nuclear magnetic resonance and imaging and vacuum technology, which target the life sciences, environmental, and energy industries.

 In the meantime, Agilent has continued to invest about 10% of its revenue in research and development.
-The company spent nearly $670 million in 2012 on R&D (up 3%) to develop new products or make product improvements.
+The company spent more than $700 million in 2013 on R&D to develop new products or make product improvements.